 - Select the TV you want to send the content to.

-Actually this option would also allow us to duplicate the screen with a Google Chromecast, and although it is usually compatible with most Smart TVs on the market, it is possible that in some specific cases it is necessary to have the official TV application .
+Actually this option would also allow us to mirror the screen with a Google Chromecast, and although it is usually compatible with most Smart TVs on the market, it is possible that in some specific cases it is necessary to have the official TV application .
 Depending on the TV manufacturer, you may need one or the other.

-And if none of these options work, it is always possible to use an application that allows you to duplicate your Android screen on virtually any screen or TV connected to the same Wi-Fi network.
-Today, the most famous and effective for this purpose is AllCast, an app from ClockWorkMod developer team that allows you to send any type of content to Smart TVs or with a connected Google Chromecast, including the possibility of duplicating the mobile screen .
+And if none of these options work, it is always possible to use an application that allows you to mirror your Android screen on virtually any screen or TV connected to the same Wi-Fi network.
+Today, the most famous and effective for this purpose is AllCast, an app from ClockWorkMod developer team that allows you to send any type of content to Smart TVs or with a connected Google Chromecast, including the possibility of mirroring the mobile screen .

 Also View: List of Best Android Phones with FM Radio